perakarhis/NJIT-DSA-03-queue/README.md

 mvn test
 ```

+From VSCode, run the tests form the the lab bottle icon.

 If the tests do not pass, you will see errors.
 Otherwise you will see that the tests succeed.
 If you have issues, fix your implementation and try again.

 When working with this exercise, **do not**: